leosch-coding/firmware/Rough/notes.md

 Need to actually make it start and link first.
 Need to learn what a vector table is before that though.

+Update: I know what a vector table is now.

+We go: MCU turns on -> calls CPU -> consults vector table -> finds reset handler and etc -> reset handler does the hard boot stuff -> main can run (this is where our actual logic is)